 For WordPress theme development, charges vary from developer to developer due to a range of factors.
 Many developers charge more for quick turnaround time while others make you pay more for adding a complex functionality - like a forum - to your site.
 The best way to grab the best deal possible for your project is to make a list of your requirements and then compare the charges of different developers/agencies.

 In order to be responsibility-free and avoid any unnecessary delay in the development of your new website project, you as a business representative must provide all essential things to the contracted developer/agency in advance.
 That means if you want to ensure your project would go smoothly from beginning to end, not only do you need to read and agree with all terms and conditions but also ask them what files and information they require to start working on your project.

 How will you build my site?
 Altering an existing theme?
 Building a custom theme from scratch?

 Quite a technical question!
 But you should have a clear idea of “how will they be creating your website”.
 In WordPress, a dynamic website can be built in three ways:

 - Using an existing theme as it is.

 - Customizing an existing theme to fit your requirements.

 - Converting a PSD file to a custom WordPress theme.

-If you are on a low budget and have less technical WordPress knowledge, then you should go for the first option that doesn’t require much reliance on theme developer except support and updates.
-The second option requires relatively less design work and development time, but any updates in future can break theme’s design and functionality if coding is not done properly.
+If you are on a low budget and have less technical WordPress knowledge, then you should go for the first option that doesn’t require much reliance on a theme developer except support and updates.
+The second option requires relatively less design work and development time, but any updates in the future can break the theme’s design and functionality if coding is not done properly.

 Will my website be Responsive?